 “The 34 is Walter Payton’s number … My son was an avid Chicago Bears fan, so whenever he played, he had to have the number 34,” she explained.
 “When he played football, his number was 34.
 When he played basketball, his number was 34 [and then] he got out [of high school], played college ball …. his number was 34.
 And then, he started doing late model racing and his number’s 34.”

-The trainer said Zak 34 was unbelievable all along and gave him a special feeling, but he had felt that feeling from other horses before and going into this year had never won the NRCHA Snaffle Bit Futurity.
+For his part, Wright said Zak 34 was unbelievable all along and gave him a special feeling, but the trainer had felt that feeling from other horses before and still, until Zak 34 came along, had never won the NRCHA Snaffle Bit Futurity.

 “This is the first year that winning the Snaffle Bit Futurity didn’t consume every thought that I had, and maybe that’s why [the win] is so emotional,” Wright said in the barn area after the win.
 “I’ve been here, [and] I’ve lost it probably more than anybody in the last four years.”

 “I don’t know if it was lack of experience or it just wasn’t the night, but I’ve had some really unbelievable horses here the last five years and they probably all deserve to win as well.
 And, I can’t thank them enough for getting me to this point.”

 The losses of the past few years might have been what made the win with Zak 34 possible.

 “Maybe that’s what it took … just calming down and realizing that it’s gonna work or it’s not gonna work and [to] take a deep breath?
 Don’t make it happen.
 Try to let it happen,” he said.
 “And, I kind of felt like that’s the way it went tonight.
 You know, it just happened.”